sumitdebnath2002/ai-trip-planner/README.md

-Certainly!
-Here’s your README, rewritten with proper Markdown formatting so commands, environment variables, and code blocks stand out.
-This is suitable for GitHub and will present well to users and contributors.

 # ✈️ AI Trip Planner

 An intelligent, AI-powered travel planner that creates personalized and optimized itineraries to make your travel planning seamless and enjoyable.
 Stop researching, start exploring!